thsa/datawarrior/macosx/readme.txt

 1. Verify and possibly update version numbers in build.xml

 2. Create a universal JRE (arm64 and x64) from separate Liberica ARM and Intel versions and add that to the DataWarrior.app
-   - Download pkg full versions of newest JRE for MacOS for both architectures, place them in macos/jre folder
+   - Download pkg full versions of newest JRE for MacOS for both architectures, don't install them, just place them in macos/jre folder
    - update two path settings in jre/makeUniversalJRE script and run it
    > cd jre
    > ./makeUniversalJRE